cdsittampalam/documentation/docs/Creating Transactions.md

 id: Creating Transactions
 ---

 Transactions allow a trade initiator to transfer money to a recipient (or counterparty) within the same fund.
+Ownership of the money simply changes from the trade initiator to the receiving counterparty.
 All money during a transfer stays on the Qredo Network, and is secure on the Qredo blockchain.
 Liquidity is maintained, so that money can move between participants at any time.

 As a custodian, you can decide if a transfer started by a trade initiator should happen by approving or rejecting the transaction.
 If all custodians under the threshold of the transfer custody policy have approved, the transaction takes place and is recorded on the Qredo blockchain.
 You will only be able to sign the transaction if you are a custodian for the transfer policy linked to the fund.
 For more details on thresholds and custody policies, refer to [Fund Administration](/docs/Fund%20Administration).